 The preparation of financial statements in conformity with ASNPOs requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.
-Accounts requiring significant estimates and assumptions include amortization of capital assets, amortization of deferred capital contributions, amortization of deferred lease inducements, foreign exchange translations, and allocation of expenses.
+Accounts requiring significant estimates and assumptions include amortization of capital assets, amortization of deferred lease inducements, foreign exchange translations, and allocation of expenses.